ziritrion/dataeng-zoomcamp/notes/4_analytics.md

 In dbt Core, environments are defined in the `profiles.yml` file.
 Assuming you've defined a ***target*** (an environment) called `prod`, you may build your project agains it using the `dbt build -t prod` command.

 You may learn more about how to set up the `profiles.yml` file [in this link](https://docs.getdbt.com/dbt-cli/configure-your-profile).

+# Data visualization

+After creating our models, transforming the data and deploying the models, we will now ***visualize*** the data.

+## Google Data Studio

+[Google Data Studio](https://datastudio.google.com/) (GDS) is an online tool for converting data into reports and dashboards.

+In first place we will create a ***Data Source***.
+GDS supports multiple sources including BigQuery.
+After authorizing GDS to access BigQuery, we will be able to select our project and datasets.
+We will connect to our `production.fact_trips` schema.

+After creating the data source, a new window will open with the _dimensions_ (table columns), the type of each dimension and the default aggregation for each dimension.
+You may change the default aggregation as you see fit for each dimension.

+We will now create a ***Report*** by clicking on the _Create report_ button at the top of the Data Source window.
+A new window will open which will allow us to design our own custom report.
+An example table is already provided but you may delete it because we will be creating our own from scratch.

+## Metabase

+GDS cannot be used for local databases.
+If you're developing locally, you may use the [Open Source Edition](https://www.metabase.com/start/oss/) of [Metabase](https://www.metabase.com/)